marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 1. Install the node following the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/)
 2. Configure your Marketing Architects API credentials
 3. Add the Marketing Architects node to your workflow
-4. Select the desired resource (Text, Image, or Project) and operation
+4. Select the desired resource (Brand, Text, Image, Video, or Project) and operation
 5. Configure the operation parameters and execute your workflow

-### Example Workflows

-- **Content Generation**: Use Text Completion to generate marketing copy from prompts
-- **Visual Content**: Use Image Generation to create marketing visuals from text descriptions
-- **Project Tracking**: Use Log Event to track workflow executions and project milestones

 ## Resources